After the creativity involved with building an online course comes the challenge of navigating how to market an online course.

 Content upgrades, sometimes known as content downloads or gated content, are the perfect way to attract new leads for your online course.

-In sum, that means you’ll create something useful for your audience (like an eBook, template, worksheet, or otherwise) in exchange for their email address.
+In sum, that means you’ll create something useful for your audience (like an eBook, template, worksheet, membership site, or otherwise) in exchange for their email address.
 You can link to these content upgrades on your marketing site, blog, or a landing page.

-7. Nurture Drip
+7. Nurture drip

 Nearly any successful course creator will tell you that an email drip campaign is a cornerstone marketing strategy to sell their product.